Fast Biconnectivity Restoration in Multi-Robot Systems for Robust Communication Maintenance

 We conduct extensive experimentation to evaluate the performance of our proposed algorithms.
 The empirical results show that our algorithms significantly outperform existing algorithms~\cite{basu2004movement,abbasi2008movement} in terms of optimizing the FBR objective, and the running time of EA-SCR is comparable to~\cite{basu2004movement,abbasi2008movement}.

-In summary, we make the following contributions: \begin{itemize} \item We develop a QCP formulation of the FBR problem which can be used to solve the FBR problem optimally. \item We propose approximation algorithms, EA-SCR and EA-OPT, for the FBR problem which outperform the state-of-the-art solutions. \item We conduct experiments to compare the performance of our proposed algorithms with the existing solutions. \end{itemize}
+In summary, we make the following contributions: \begin{itemize} \item {To the best of the authors' knowledge, we develop the first QCP formulation of the FBR problem which can be used to solve the FBR problem optimally.} \item We propose approximation algorithms, EA-SCR and EA-OPT, for the FBR problem which outperform the state-of-the-art solutions. \item We conduct experiments to compare the performance of our proposed algorithms with the existing solutions. \end{itemize}